ashwinvel2000/L2-Decision-Tree/README.md

 #  ML Fundamentals: Decision Tree Classifier Walkthrough

 This repository contains a beginner-friendly walkthrough of a machine learning pipeline using a **Decision Tree Classifier**.
-The notebook is designed to help you build, understand, and visualize a simple ML model — great for refreshing your fundamentals or onboarding new learners.
+The notebook is designed to help you build, understand, and visualize a simple ML model which is great for refreshing your fundamentals or onboarding new learners.

 ---